BlackJackToken/TSATool/index.md

 ---
 layout: index
 ---

 ![Featured Image](/images/tsa_feat.jpg?raw=true "Featured Image")

 ### _"Don't Leave Home Without It"_

 The TSATool was designed as a handy way to store and use 3D printed reproductions of the most common [Transportation Safety Administration (TSA) "master keys"](https://en.wikipedia.org/wiki/Travel_Sentry) (TSA002 & TSA007).
-One of the most common dismissals of the original printed keys I've seen is that the materials used in desktop 3D printers aren't strong enough to make functional keys out of.
-But it seems to me that the conditions in the user's pocket or tool bag is much more hazardous to the health of the keys than the actual turning of locks.
+One of the most common dismissals of the original printed keys is that the materials used in desktop 3D printers wouldn't be strong enough to make functional keys out of.
+I believe we've disproved that now, but it always seemed to me that the conditions in the user's pocket or tool bag were likely much more hazardous to the health of the keys than the actual turning of locks.

-With the TSATool, it's safe to just toss it into a bag and take with you anywhere.
+With the keys folded up into the frame of the TSATool, it's safe to just toss it into a bag and take with you anywhere.

 ![Action Picture](/images/tsa_action.jpg?raw=true "Action Picture")

 Bill of Materials
 ========

-Aside from a print one each part, assembling the TSATool requires the following:
+Aside from a print of each part, assembling the TSATool requires the following:

 * M4X15mm Cap Screws (x2)
 * M4 Washers (x8)